 - Wrist supports.
 Wrist supports can keep the wrist in the proper alignment.

 What Can Be Expected During the Healing Process?

 Chiropractic is generally a relatively safe practice.
 It is a noninvasive treatment for carpal tunnel syndrome, especially compared to treatment involving medications and surgery.
 Studies have shown improvement in symptoms of repetitive stress injuries as a result of chiropractic treatment.
-Some research has concluded that chiropractic can be just as effective as allopathic care for RSIs.

 But in many cases, chiropractic treatment has helped patients struggling with this.
 Carpal tunnel patients must face the realities of modern-day society with its risks of conditions like CTS.
 But, chiropractic can provide hope for managing this condition.